-As a growing Church within a small rural Dorset town we believe God is directing us to be prepared and be culturally relevant and to be preparing for growth across all age groups.
+We are a growing Church in two locations a small rural Dorset town and a Somerset village three miles apart.
+We believe God is directing us to prepare and be culturally relevant to see His move bring growth across all ages.

 We are looking for someone who is passionate to see young people encounter Jesus, and join a willing team of volunteers.

 As youth work is already developing in Church and the local community, our next strategic goal is to be in a position to appoint a full time youth worker.
 This goal we believe to be in the bear future.
 With this in mind we see the future of our Church’s youth work being led by a dedicated youth team made up of a full time youth worker, interns and volunteers.